So why is manual article rewriting important for ranking on Google?

 Rewriting articles may be cumbersome and time consuming; it is often easy and enticing to take the shortcut, however this can lead to major offences and land you in a whole lot of trouble with Google.

-So we suggest that you can use a choose the best article spinner to generate multiple articles quickly AND then manually re-write those articles to add the human touch and avoid penalties by search engines.
+So we highly recommend that you choose the best article spinner or a paraphrasing tool to generate multiple articles quickly AND then manually re-write those articles to add the human touch and avoid penalties by search engines.